roadhz/hello-world/README.md

 # hello-world
-karl use it to study
+karl use it to study.
 It is 7:18 pm Beijing time when karl makes the change.